Embarking on a career as a freelance education writer has become more lucrative than ever.

 - Do your research to find out which type of educational writing services you can provide.

-- Know about the different educational contents available online and decide which type you can write well.
+- Know about the different educational content available online and decide which type you can write well.

 - Explore online education writing opportunities and shortlists the best ones.
 Here is one for your reference.